chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 The behaviors above precede this proposal and are active in Chef 11.10 and earlier versions.

-Anonymous guards are an extension of the latter case, where a resource block is defined within the block passed to the guard and an action on the resource is executed.
+Anonymous resources are an extension of the latter case, where a resource block is defined within the block passed to the guard and an action on the resource is executed.
 The truth value of that resource block is the truth value of the guard passed to the block, and the value is defined in the following way proposed for Chef 11.12 and later: